 Bangkok is the entry point for most who come to travel Thailand or South East Asia for that matter.

-The problem is that so many people come to Bangkok as a transit destination.
-That means they arrive and leave before giving this awesome city a chance.
-I was once guilty of this, but then I lived in Bangkok for four years and damn have I got something to show you!
+So many travelers see Bangkok as a transit destination.
+They arrive and leave before even discovering the culture beneath the surface.
+I was once guilty of this, but then I lived there for four years and wrote this fully comprehensive Bangkok travel guide.

 When you are finished exploring markets, it is time to head to the islands, but you don’t have to go far.
 Most travelers don’t know this, but there are actually islands right in the city of Bangkok!

 Be sure to head to one of two islands right in Bangkok!